eCustom-Solutions/callpurity-api-testing/parity-checker/README.md

 ## Features
 - Reads a CSV file of phone numbers (source of truth)
-- Fetches DIDs from CallPurity using the SDK
+- Fetches DIDs from CallPurity using the SDK with pagination support
 - Computes which numbers need to be added, deleted, or have mismatched branded names
 - Prints a human-readable dry-run report (no API mutations)

+## Implementation Status
+- ✅ CSV Loader: Reads and validates phone numbers from CSV files
+- ✅ CallPurity Loader: Fetches DIDs via SDK with pagination
+- 🔄 Reconciliation Logic: Pure function to compute differences
+- 🔄 Report Writer: Human-readable output formatting
+- 🔄 CLI Integration: Wire up all components

 ## Usage